niuers/Distributed-System-Design-Review/scalability.md

    * Load balancer can now send requests to the servers using TCP/IP,
 4. It's not a good idea to put DB server on the same web server, as a user can connect to another server, which doesn't have his/her information there.

+## Rules for Scalibility
+1. The first golden rule for scalability: Every server contains exactly the same codebase and does not store any user-related data, like sessions or profile pictures, on local disc or memory.
+   * A user expects to get the same results back regardless of which server he "lands on"

 ## Load Balancer

 ## Caching
 ## Replication